 As the value proposition for vertical farming grows stronger, the industry's high growth has attracted a variety of players seeking to capitalize on the market opportunity.
-In 2017, companies such as Plenty, AeroFarms, and Bowery garnered the interest of various investors and collectively raised approximately US\$307 million in funding.
-In particular, Plenty has received funding from notable investors including Jeff Bezos and Softbank, while AeroFarms received grants from the Foundation for Food and Agriculture Research.
-8,9
+In 2017, companies such as Plenty, AeroFarms, and Bowery garnered the interest of various investors and collectively raised approximately US\$307 million in funding.4 As of October 2020, Plenty has raised more than US\$540 million from investors including Bezos Expeditions, Innovation Endeavors and DCM Ventures, while AeroFarms received grants from the Foundation for Food and Agriculture Research, Abu Dhabi Investment Office, Meraas and Newark Venture Partners. ^{5,6}